 I teach in an outdoor classroom.
 The most common question I get is “what do you do in the winter?”
 There are so many reasons to get outdoors and learning in all seasons, and winter is no exception.
 I’m a big advocate for unstructured play in the garden, especially in the non growing season, to deeply attach children to place.
 By spending time playing in the garden, children will naturally feel an instinct to protect the crops produced during the growing season, and will feel more enthusiasm for the subtle changes that emerge in early spring!
 If you are looking to get your children or students out in the garden during the winter months, here are my top tips for winter gardening with kids.

 Winter Play In Your Garden

 Here on the westcoast we have typically mild winters, but this past one was colder than usual, which was great for experimenting with ice and snow!
 Playing with frozen bubbles is a fantastic opportunity to explore states of matter.
 When your temperatures dip below minus 5, simply bring your summer bubbles outside and watch them change from a liquid to solid state.
 Read more about how to play with ice and frozen bubbles here.

 Tracking animals and looking for animal prints is another great way to support children’s skills in looking closely.
 If you are lucky to get some fresh snow, get the children to pause and predict what tracks they might see before they start tromping through it!
 Bring technology out to the garden and take photographs of the prints to research later.
 Read Aloud Whose Garden Is It by Mary Ann Hoberman to ponder the many creatures who visit the garden when we are away.

 Many classes use loose parts for storytelling and creative play through the winter months.
-In our outdoor classroom, our loose parts are logs, branches and wood cuts.
+In our outdoor classroom, our loose parts are logs, branches, tarps, and wood cuts.
 Fort and den building becomes a big focus for us in the winter months and are embedded in our winter storytelling.

-There are many creative ways to use the found treasures in your garden for nature inspired arts and crafts.
+There are many creative ways to use found treasures in your garden for nature inspired arts and crafts.
 Making an attempt to be more eco-friendly in your classroom art projects benefits everyone, including the environment.
 Try at least one paper and glitter free art project a month with your kids- you’ll be amazed how beautiful nature art can actually be!
 Read more about ice art here.

 In this project, we collected seeds, pinecones and twigs of plantings to freeze with water in a bundt pan.
 The result was a beautiful piece of art that melted away as the weather warmed, providing further opportunities for observing seasonal change.
 If you are looking for inspiring books to read about the changing seasons, check out my related blog post: 13 Best Picture Books For Understanding Seasonal Change K-5.